-In functional regression testing there is both Positive and Negative testing.
-Typically, Positive testing is testing that affirms that a feature is functioning correctly.
-The workflow that captures this can be thought of as the 'happy' path.
+In functional regression testing there is Positive and Negative testing.
+Positive testing confirms that a feature is functioning correctly.
+The workflow that captures this can be thought of as the 'happy path' tests.

 Writing Negative Tests

-With Rainforest, negative testing can be performed through testing the various safeguards that should be in place that prevent an unhappy workflow from being followed.
+With Rainforest, negative testing can be performed through testing the various safeguards that should be in place so that things that should not happen, does not happen.

 Write negative tests specifically to trigger an intended safeguard: